md-ismail-ahamed/BlogEdge/README.md

 🧠 Personalized Dashboard: Authenticated users can see blogs and history tied to their account.

 🛠️ Tech Stack

-Technology	Purpose
+Node.js,
-Node.js -> Backend runtime
+Express.js ,
-Express.js ->	Web framework
+EJS  ,
-EJS  -> 	Server-side templating
+MongoDB ,
-MongoDB ->  (with Mongoose)	Database for users, blogs, and comments Multer -> Handling image uploads
+Multer ,
-JWT ->	Secure token-based authentication
+JWT ,
-Bootstrap -> 	Responsive UI with dark/light mode support
+Bootstrap

 👨‍💻 For Developers